 Should you Contribute to a SEP IRA as an Employer or an Individual?

 When you make a SEP IRA contribution, you may have the option of contributing to a SEP IRA as an employer or individual.
-If you have self-employment income, you can contribute as your own “employer” and should do that first.
-You could also contribute as an “individual”, but you’ll want to make sure you stay under the Traditional IRA income limits for eligible tax deductions.
+If you have self-employment income, you can contribute as your own “employer” at the limits highlighted in the previous section, and should do that first.
+You may also be able to contribute as an “individual” up to the standard maximum IRA contribution levels with +$1,000 catch-up contributions for those age 50+.
+Note that Traditional IRA income limits apply for the contributions to be tax-deductible eligible (which is the whole point).
+The $7,000 (2024 and 2025) IRA maximum applies to contributions across all types of IRAs, combined.

 Calculating the Self-Employed Maximum Deductible SEP IRA Contribution: